KEHANG/SCAN/README.md

 ![traverse](results/SCAN/selected_traverse.jpeg)

-The convergence of SCAN is not conspicuous in plots of the losses, compared to the more obvious convergence of DAE and beta-VAE models.
+Unfortunately, the convergence of SCAN is not conspicuous in plots of the losses, compared to the more obvious convergence of DAE and beta-VAE models.

 #### reconstruction loss